Matt Heafy: Other appearances

 Heafy won the Metal Hammer "Golden God" award in 2006.

 The same year, he sang one song, "Blind", for Korn at the Download Festival when Korn's lead vocalist Jonathan Davis fell ill.

 Heafy—along with several other metal artists—makes guest appearances in the music videos for "Aesthetics of Hate" by Machine Head, "All I Want" by A Day to Remember, and "Moving On" by Asking Alexandria.

-In 2014, Heafy contributed to DragonForce's sixth studio album titled Maximum Overload.
-He performed backing vocals in three of the album's ten tracks: "The Game", "Defenders" and "No More".
+In 2014, Heafy contributed to DragonForce's sixth studio album, titled Maximum Overload.
+He performed backing vocals in three of the album's ten tracks: "The Game", "Defenders", and "No More".

 In 2015, Heafy contributed to the metal supergroup album Metal Allegiance.
 He provided lead vocals and additional guitars on the track "Destination: Nowhere".
 He also contributed on guitar for the track "Triangulum I. Creation II.
 Evolution III.
 Destruction".

 In 2016, Heafy appeared on the album Arktis by fellow musician Ihsahn.

 In October 2019, Heafy was a featured guest-vocalist on an acoustic version of "Stabbing in the Dark" by Ice Nine Kills.

 On December 4, 2020, Heafy appeared on a 5-song collaborative EP with youtuber Jared Dines titled "Dines x Heafy".
-The music video for the song "Dear Anxiety" was also release on the same day.
+The music video for the song "Dear Anxiety" was also released on the same day.
 Heafy and Dines had previously collaborated on a cover of "Better Now" by Post Malone.

 On July 16, 2021, Heafy provided guest vocals on Powerwolf's re-recording of "Fist by Fist (Sacralize or Strike)" on the deluxe version of Call of the Wild.

-Heafy appears as a guest vocalist in Funcom's Metal: Hellsinger.
+Heafy appears as a guest vocalist in Funcom's Metal: Hellsinger, and has provided two songs for "The Awakened King" expansion of Remnant 2.
 He's acting as composer and sound designer for the upcoming game Martial Arts Tycoon.